The High Energy Density Science (HEDS) Center offers a highly competitive, two-year postdoctoral position at LLNL.

 Application and Selection Process

 Application Overview.
 The application is web-based and includes a statement of interest, three letters of recommendation, and transcripts.
-Applications are typically accepted beginning in mid-October and are due by December 1.
-Although deadlines may change each year, you can view detailed information about the most recent application cycle on the Application Process web page.
+Applications are due by November 15, 2020.
+You can view detailed information about the application cycle on the Application Process web page.

 Selection Process.
 The selection committee, comprised of experts in HED science, reviews applications between December and January to select roughly three finalists.
 We expect to notify finalists in February, who will be invited for an interview that includes a seminar about their current research work.
 The seminar and interview are important for demonstrating excellent communication skills, particularly the ability to successfully explain specialized topics to a broadly-based, interdisciplinary audience.